sirosimo/Run-Chicken-BLE-Reverse/ConnectionInstructions.md

    * **Characteristic UUID**: `00000000-8e22-4541-9d4c-21edae82ed19`
    * **Handle**: `0x0012` (if writing by handle instead of UUID)
 3. Write the 33-byte payload using a Write Request.
-4. Update the counter and freshness fields for every command.
+4. Update the counter and tick fields for every command.
 5. The BLE device will process the command if the structure and checksum are valid.

 ---